guntherbensch/repframe/README.md

 The indicators are meant to inform about the following three pieces of information on reproducibility and replicability, related to either statistical significance or effect sizes:
 - <ins>agreement indicators</ins>: Can original and robustness results be considered to have the same statistical significance (effect size)?
 - <ins>relative indicators</ins>: To what extent does the statistical significance (do the effect sizes) of the original results differ from those of the robustness results?
-- <ins>variation indicators</ins>: To what extent do the robustness tests vary among each other in terms of statistical significance (effect sizes)?
+- <ins>variation indicators</ins>: To what extent do the robustness results vary among each other in terms of statistical significance (effect sizes)?

 The *Sensitivity Dashboard* additionally includes the option `extended(string)`, which allows incorporating a
 - <ins>significance switch indicator</ins>: To what extent are robustness coefficients (standard errors) large (small) enough to have turned an originally insignificant result significant, regardless of the associated standard error (coefficient)?
 And what about the reverse for originally significant results?

 ### Reproducibility and Replicability Indicators table

 The following describes the main indicators presented in the *Reproducibility and Replicability Indicators table* as they are computed at the level of each assessed outcome within a single study.
 Aggregation across outcomes at the study level is simply done by averaging the indicators as computed at outcome level, separately for outcomes reported as originally significant and outcomes reported as originally insignificant.
 Similarly, aggregation across studies is simply done by averaging the indicators as computed at study level.
+An example of a *Reproducibility and Replicability Indicators table* at study level is provided at the end of this section.

 1. The **statistical significance indicator** as a significance agreement indicator measures for each outcome $j$ the share of the $n$ robustness analysis paths $i$ that are reported as statistically significant or insignificant in both the original study and the robustness analysis.
 Accordingly, the indicator is computed differently for outcomes where the original results were reported as statistically significant and those where the original results were found to be statistically insignificant.
 Statistical significance is defined by a two-sided test with $\alpha^{orig}$ being the significance level applied in the original study and $\alpha$ being the significance level applied in the robustness analysis.
 For statistically significant original results, the effects of the robustness analysis paths must also be in the same direction as the original result, as captured by coefficients having the same sign or, expressed mathematically, by $\mathbb{I}(\beta_i \times \beta^{orig}_j \ge 0)$.